Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Proof of posterior contraction rate

-so it now suffices to show that each of the four components above contracts at the $\epsilon_n$ rate.
-We will begin with the $B$ component, which does not depend on either the posterior distribution of the treatment or outcome model as it is simply the doubly robust estimator of $\mu_1$ evaluated at the true values for the propensity score and outcome regression minus the parameter of interest.
+so it suffices to show under which situations each of the four components above contracts at the $\epsilon_n$ rate.
+We will begin with the $B$ component, which does not depend on either the posterior distribution of the treatment or outcome model as it is simply the doubly robust estimator of $\mu_t$ evaluated at the limiting values for the propensity score and outcome regression minus the parameter of interest.

 The second equality holds because all of the components of $B$ are components of $\boldsymbol{D}$ and are therefore just constants when conditioning on $\boldsymbol{D}$.
-The quantity inside of the absolute values is easily shown to have expectation 0 with respect to $P_0$ and therefore we can apply Chebyshev's inequality to say:
+The quantity inside of the absolute values is easily shown to have expectation 0 with respect to $P_0$ if either $\widetilde{m}_{ti} = m_{ti}^*$ or $\widetilde{p}_{ti} = p_{ti}^*$, which highlights the doubly robust aspect of the estimator.
+Therefore we can apply Chebyshev's inequality to say: